 Refer back to Activity: Analyzing Formation of an Ion Pair.
 The third step involved bringing one Li+ ion close to one F− ion, which lowered the energy.
 When a large number of oppositely charged ions are brought close together to form a crystal lattice, the energy is lowered even more, because more ions are close together in a structure where attractive forces predominate over repulsive forces.

 The lattice energy of an ionic compound is defined as the decrease in energy when the ionic crystal lattice forms from the separated ions.
-Lattice energy can be calculated using a modified form of Coulomb’s law; some calculated lattice energies are in Table 1.
+Lattice energy can be calculated using a modified form of Coulomb’s law; some calculated lattice energies are in the table below.
 (Note that because lattice energy is defined as a decrease in energy, a large positive lattice energy corresponds to a large negative ΔE, that is, a very stable (low energy) ionic solid.)

 |Substance||Lattice Energy (kJ/mol)|